eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/deployComponents.md

 - get the source
 - start minikube bringing up the cluster (profile)
 - enabling Ingress for local access using the addon for Minikube
-- adjusting the configurationb files for the Umbrella Helm Chart (this is not required, if you are the only user on a system)
+- adjusting the configuration files for the Umbrella Helm Chart (this is not required, if you are the only user on a system)
-- bringing uo the certifacation manager
+- bringing uo the certification manager
 - Using helm to install our first dataprovider and consumer EDCs
 - checking their liveness